ofzorzo/space-invaders-android/README.md

 ## Building and running

-Firstly, you have to create a local.properties file and define the location of the Android SDK.
-For example, this is the content of my local.properties:
+Firstly, you have to create a **local.properties** file and define the location of the Android SDK.
+For example, this is the content of my **local.properties**:
 ```properties
 sdk.dir=D\:\\ProgramFiles\\JetBrains\\Utility\\Android\\SDK
 ```